dered14/GameEngine/README.md

 Alternatively one can execute the `external/init.sh` script and any scala compiler compatible with scala 3 (https://docs.scala-lang.org/scala3/getting-started.html)

+# Version

+The project is in a WIP state.
+Most of the functionality is not jet implemented.

 # Structure and Overview

 ## Model